Aaron-Bopp/TIM/40_Evergreens/I don't write my notes for myself.md

 #### [[I don't write my notes for myself]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+The act of writing a note is one of [[friction]] and [[Friction is a hindrance to learning]].
+Often times, I can process something faster than I can type it out, but if I don't type it out I may lose that insight in a few seconds, a few minutes, or a few days.
+This is why I have tried to make [[Your second brain should be frictionless access to a curated base of knowledge|my second brain frictionless access to a curated base of knowledge]], but it still doesn't justify making these notes.

-I write my notes for future self and my past [[self]].
+The real reason I write these notes is for my future [[self]] and my past [[self]].

 My future self because I trust that I will continue to want to learn, and that the world won't change so drastically that these notes will still be useful.
+I want to be able to look back in 10, 20, and 40 years and see a record of my [[progress]].

-My past [[self]] because they desperately needed a guide.
-They needed someone to lead them and help them understand themselves.
-They needed someone to reflect what they were seeing inside that was so utterly vile.
-I may not be able to go back in time and help the, but perhaps I can help somebody else like me:
+Even more importantly I write my notes for my past [[self]], because they desperately needed a guide.
+They needed someone to lead them and help them understand why they mattered.
+They needed someone to reflect what they were seeing inside so they wouldn't be so scared of it.
+I may not be able to go back in time and help myself, but perhaps I can help somebody else like me:
 [[Why representation in media is important]]

 - [[Longform media lets you reach people where they are at, short form media lets you reach people where you are at]]